-- Step 1 Click the menu icon (\equiv) and choose Provision > Services > Application Visibility. - Step 2 Click the Discover Applications tab. - Step 3 In the NBAR Cloud window, click Configure. - Step 4 In the Configure NBAR Cloud window, click the toggle button to Enable. - Step 5 Click the Cisco API Console link to retrieve the key and client secret. - Step 6 Enter your Cisco credentials to open the Cisco API Console in a new browser tab and do the following: - a) In the My Apps & Keys tab, click Register a New App. - b) Complete the following fields in the Register an Application screen. - Name of Your Application: Enter the application name. - OAuth2.0 Credentials: Click the Client Credentials check box. - Select APIs: Click the Hello API check box. - c) Click Register.
+- Step 1 Click the menu icon (\equiv) and choose Provision > Services > Application Visibility. - Step 2 Click the Discovered Applications tab. - Step 3 In the NBAR Cloud window, click Configure. - Step 4 In the Configure NBAR Cloud window, click the toggle button to Enable. - Step 5 Click the Cisco API Console link to retrieve the key and client secret. - Step 6 Enter your Cisco credentials to open the Cisco API Console in a new browser tab and do the following: - a) In the My Apps & Keys tab, click Register a New App. - b) Complete the following fields in the Register an Application screen. - Name of Your Application: Enter the application name. - Application Type: Check the Service check box. - Grant Type: Check the Client Credentials check box - Select APIs: Check the Hello API check box. - c) Click Register.